tekgourou/SecureX-Workflows-Duo-Casebook-Sigthings/readme_v2.md

 # Main workflows:

 - Events - Cisco Secure Access Fraud _ Deny auth.json

-This workflow will fetch Duo (DENIDED or FRAUD) logs every 1hour or wait for fraud alert email from Duo admin portal and parse the output to create a casebook and sigthings in SecureX platform.
+This workflow will fetch Duo FRAUD logs detail from a Duo Fraud Email alert and Deny logs every 1hour.
+Detail will be parse to create a casebook and sigthings in SecureX platform.

 ![image](./Screen_Shot_casebook_workflow_v2.png)
 <br/>